-During post graduate studies in the US, a Norwegian family doctor learned that the complete eradication of guinea worm disease was theoretically within reach.
-Dr Anders Seim was inspired by efforts at the Carter Center and decided to devote the rest of his professional life to this cause.
-He founded Health & Development International (HDI), registered in Boston, USA, and Norway.
-Dr Seim has since worked for the World Health Organization in Geneva, but is back in Norway, now engaged full time in HDI’s efforts to eradicate guinea worm, stop lymphatic filariasis (“elephantiasis”), and prevent women from dying and getting obstetric fistula as consequences of giving birth.
+Dr Anders Seim was inspired by efforts at the Carter Center and decided to devote himself to this cause.
+He founded Health & Development International (HDI), registered in Massachusetts, USA, and Norway.
+Dr Seim has since worked for the World Health Organization in Geneva, but is back in Norway, engaged full time in HDI’s efforts to eradicate guinea worm, eliminate lymphatic filariasis (“elephantiasis”), and stop women from dying or getting obstetric fistula as a consequence of giving birth.

 HDI remains a small non-governmental organization, concentrating on diseases deemed to be eradicable or that can be eliminated.
 Where simple interventions are at hand but insufficiently implemented, HDI’s aim has always been to advance world public health, strengthen economic development, and augment human dignity among some of the world’s most unfortunate people by helping to permanently free them of specific diseases.